Bill Deneen

 Contact Us

-Bill directing, and on location in SE Asia
+Bill Deneen directing, and on location in SE Asia

-Bill Deneen's career as a filmmaker and adventurer began first with his own company, then as Vice President in charge of Production at Encyclopedia Britannica Films, considered by educational film historians to be among the most significant companies of the era.
+William F.Deneen, as writer, director, cameraman, film executive, and founder of the Learning Corporation of America, is an instrumental figure in revolutionizing the classroom academic film.
+Bill's career began as a writer, director, cameraman, and adventurer began first with his own company.
+He later became Vice President in charge of Production at Encyclopedia Britannica Films, considered by educational film historians to be among the most significant companies of the era.
 It was in 1967, however, that he founded Learning Corporation of America (LCA), as a Division of Columbia Pictures Corp., and created a company that changed the face of Educational Film by producing films that for the first time, on a large scale, mirrored the social and ethnic diversity of the classroom.
+View selected LCA films online.

 One innovation spearheaded by Deneen was the use of well known professional actors from theatrical films and television as well as writers and directors from the entertainment media.
 Prior to the advent of LCA, most educational film had been made by academics and specialists in various subject areas.
-Another Deneen project was the development of Highgate Pictures, whose "After School Specials" were produced for major television networks and later distributed to schools and libraries.
+Another Deneen project was the founding of Highgate Pictures, whose "After School Specials" were produced for major television networks and later distributed to schools and libraries.
+Highgate also produced many high-quality mini series for television networks.

-William F. Deneen's filmmaking career began at the age of 10 when his mother gave him a 16mm camera.
+He was born in July 25, 1926 in Portland, Maine, to Frank Deneen, a paper merchant, and Marguerite Miller Deneen, whose love of the arts captivated her son at an early age.
+Bill Deneen's filmmaking career began at the age of 10 when his mother gave him a 16mm camera.
 The family had a summer home in Northern Michigan where in 1936 he wrote a script, cast a film with friends, and shot a silent he called ‘Do You Take Ice From Charlie?’
-In the 1950's, after college, he formed his own company where he wrote, directed, produced, and often shot camera on a very large number of documentary films for the major networks, Encyclopaedia Britannica Films, National Geographic, and others, including the Pontifical Institute for Foreign Missions (PIME) for whom he shot prizewinning documentaries on life in a leper colony in Kiangtong, Burma, ‘The Touch of His Hand’ and ‘The Happy City.’
+In the 1950's, after college, he formed his own company where he wrote, directed, produced, and often shot camera on a very large number of documentary films for the major networks, Encyclopaedia Britannica Films, National Geographic, and others, including five films for the Pontifical Institute for Foreign Missions (PIME) for whom he shot prizewinning documentaries on life in a leper colony in Kiangtong, Burma, ‘The Touch of His Hand’ and ‘The Happy City.’
+His University of Detroit Jesuit High School friend Elmore Leonard also wrote the scripts for several of Deneen's early films.

-Deneen lived an arduous, adventurous, and sometimes dangerous life while making films, often in developing nations, on low budgets, leaving his wife and three sons behind in Michigan. .
+Deneen lived an arduous, adventurous, and sometimes dangerous life while making films, traveling to over a hundred different countries, often alone in developing nations, on low budgets, leaving his wife and three sons behind in Michigan.
 He would often fly his own plane loaded with hidden film and camera equipment into desolate airstrips to avoid unscrupulous customs officials.
 Once, while filming a little-known tribe in the Amazon, his canoe overturned and he was attacked by piranhas.
 As he swam wildly ashore the natives stood howling with laughter on the riverbank.
 In Burma, insurgents tried to capture him as a hostage.
 In the outback of Australia he lived with Aborigines, and nearly drowned in a tin mine in Malaya.
-His films, many of which were edited by Grace Garland Janicz, produced all over the world, won countless national and international awards.
+His films, many of which were edited by Grace Garland Janicz, were filmed in many countries, won numerous national and international awards.

 'Eskimo Family', Baffin Island, 1959 Sydney, Australia